alfonso-torres/Engineering_84_business_week/README.md

 1. The `try` block lets you test a block of code for errors.
 2. The `except` block lets you handle the error.
 3. The `finally` block lets you execute code, regardless of the result of the try- and except blocks.

+## <u>DevOps Interview Questions</u>

+***Q&A***

+- __Question 1: What is DevOps?__<br/>

+DevOps is an acronym for development and operations, which refers to a software development methodology that focuses on communication, collaboration, and integration between software developers and IT professionals.
+The benefits of using it is that it involves multidisciplinary teams, continuos improvement is the core of this methodology and it is based on collaboration to get good results.

+- __Question 2: Why do you want become a DevOps Engineer/Consultant?__<br/>
+- __Question 3: Explain the role of a DevOps Eng/Consultant__<br/>
+- __Question 4: What is Cloud Computing and why should we use it?__<br/>
+- __Question 5: Explain how you implemented DRY - OOP - MVC - MVT - use STAR to answer this__<br/>